Project 5

 Every UART can both transmit and receive packets, which is referred to as duplex communication.
 They communicate over their TX and RX pins; recall that the TX pin on one device connects to the RX pin on the other.

-Remember how we set the baud rate of our Nano using Serial.begin(9600)?
+Remember how we set the baud rate of our ESP32 using Serial.begin(115200)?
 When a UART receives a transmission, it reads each bit at the speed of the baud rate (measured in bits per second).
 Both the transmitting and receiving UART must have the same baud rate for proper communication.

 There are three core functions of the Serial library: